amrutha23ashok/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

+## NAME : Ratheesh Kumar B R
+## REG NO : 212223110040
-# Uploading temperature sensor data in Thing Speak cloud
+# Ex - 03 Uploading temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.